-At the Renaissance Aveda Spa & Salon at the Hotel Monaco (1717 Champa St.), try the "Total Body Elixir," a 60-minute Aruyvedic massage that enlists various essential oils and sea salts for an invigorating scrub.
+At the Renaissance Aveda Spa & Salon at the Hotel Monaco, try the "Total Body Elixir," a 60-minute Aruyvedic massage that enlists various essential oils and sea salts for an invigorating scrub.

-The Oxford Club at the Oxford Hotel's (1616 17th St.) unique "Herbal Steam" includes a lymphatic dry brushing of the body followed by time spent in the spa's detoxifying steam tent.
+The Oxford Club at the Oxford Hotel's unique "Herbal Steam" includes a lymphatic dry brushing of the body followed by time spent in the spa's detoxifying steam tent.

-At the Four Seasons Denver's spa (1111 14th St.), distinctive skin care, body wraps and massage treatments take a soothing, nature-inspired approach to rejuvenation.
+At the Four Seasons Denver's spa, distinctive skincare, body wraps and massage treatments take a soothing, nature-inspired approach to rejuvenation.
 Each treatment room is named after a gemstone, and several treatments on the menu incorporate gemstones, long known for their healing powers.

-Head to Serenity on St. Paul (240 St. Paul St.) in the Cherry Creek Shopping District for a one-hour massage utilizing 58 warm stones, warm lotion and aromatherapy.
+Head to Serenity on St. Paul in the Cherry Creek Shopping District for a one-hour massage utilizing 58 warm stones, warm lotion and aromatherapy.
 It is an extremely calming, nurturing, slow and deep therapy.

 WHERE TO EXPLORE